edwardandrew-a11y/Realtime_HALfred/README.md

 python -c "import sounddevice as sd; print(sd.query_devices())"
 ```

+### Push-to-talk not working
+- **macOS:** Grant Accessibility permission to your Terminal/IDE:
+  - System Settings → Privacy & Security → Accessibility
+  - Add Terminal (or your IDE) to the allowed list
+- Verify pynput is installed: `pip install pynput`
+- Check that PTT is enabled: type `/ptt` in the console
+- Try a different key combination in `.env` if `cmd_alt` doesn't work
+- Check console for `[keyboard]` messages indicating key detection

 ### MCP tools not loading
 - Verify ScreenMonitorMCP is properly installed: `cd ScreenMonitorMCP && pip install -e .`
 - Check MCP_SERVERS.json path is correct